MC98x/SOAR-EDR-Project/README.md

 ### Screenshots

 #### 1. Detection Engineering (The Rule)
-*Here, I configured a custom Detection & Response (D&R) rule within LimaCharlie.
-This rule monitors for the specific process `lazagne.exe` in the File Path or Command Line.
-This granular rule ensures that even if the attacker renames the file but keeps the original internal name or argument structure, the activity is still detected.*
+*I configured a custom Detection & Response (D&R) rule within LimaCharlie.
+As shown, the rule is designed to flag activity based on the File Path, Command Line arguments, or the specific SHA256 hash associated with the LaZagne hacktool.
+This multi-layered approach ensures detection even if the file is renamed.*
 ![LimaCharlie DR Rule](Key-Screenshots/1-Detection-Engineering-The-Rule.png)

 #### 2. Multi-Channel Alerting (Slack & Email)
-*Upon detection, the Tines storyboard broadcasts the alert to multiple channels to ensure immediate visibility.
-The screenshots below show the formatted Slack message and the corresponding email notification containing the context (Time, User, IP) needed for immediate triage.*
+*Speed is critical in a SOC.
+The Tines playbook immediately broadcasts the detection to both Slack and Email.
+These alerts contain high-context metadata—including the Sensor ID and a direct link to the LimaCharlie timeline—enabling the analyst to begin triage instantly.*
 ![Slack Alert](Key-Screenshots/2.1-Multi-Channel-Alerting-Slack-&-Email-V2.png)
 ![Email Alert](Key-Screenshots/2.2-Multi-Channel-Alerting-Slack-&-Email-V2.png)

 #### 3. The Playbook (Tines Workflow)
-*This is the backend logic built in Tines.
-It accepts the JSON alert from LimaCharlie, formats the data, sends the notifications to Slack and Email, and then creates a "User Prompt" decision block to wait for analyst authorization before taking action.*
+*This is the logic engine behind the project.
+The Tines storyboard handles the ingestion of the EDR webhook and executes the branching logic: alerting, waiting for a user decision, and then executing the response or notifying the team of a 'No' decision.*
 ![Tines Storyboard](Key-Screenshots/3-The-Playbook-Tines-Workflow.png)

 #### 4. Human-in-the-Loop Response (User Prompt)
-*Instead of blindly isolating the machine (which could disrupt business operations), I implemented a decision step.
-The analyst receives a link to this page to review the details and simply select "Yes" to authorize the isolation.*
+*To prevent accidental disruption of business operations, the playbook pauses for analyst authorization.
+I created a dedicated prompt page where the analyst can review the telemetry one last time before committing to host isolation.*
 ![Tines User Prompt](Key-Screenshots/4.1-Human-in-the-Loop-Response-User-Prompt-V3.png)
 ![Tines User Prompt After Submitting "Yes"](Key-Screenshots/4.2-Human-in-the-Loop-Response-User-Prompt-V3.png)

 #### 5. Response Confirmation (Isolation & Slack Update)
-*Once authorized, Tines triggers the LimaCharlie API to isolate the host.
-**Image A:** Confirms the sensor status has changed to "Isolated" (highlighted in red).
-**Image B:** Shows the final confirmation sent back to Slack.
-Note the timestamps: The alert arrived at **8:55 PM** and was contained by **8:56 PM**, demonstrating a **1-minute Mean Time to Respond (MTTR)**.*
+*Once 'Yes' is selected, the LimaCharlie sensor is moved into an isolated state (as seen in the Network Access status).
+To close the loop, Tines sends a final confirmation back to Slack.
+In this simulation, the time from detection (8:55 PM) to isolation (8:56 PM) was only **one minute**.*
 ![LimaCharlie Isolation Status](Key-Screenshots/5.1-Response-Confirmation-Isolation-&-Slack-Update.png)
 ![Slack Isolation Confirmation](Key-Screenshots/5.2-Response-Confirmation-Isolation-&-Slack-Update.png)